 Futurist Thomas Frey envisions a Global Language Archive as a living museum, "The Louvre of Languages," where even extinct languages can be learned: "Inputs will involve the collection of sufficient video, audio, and written documents for an AI Language Recreation Engine to generate a functional three-dimensional avatar capable of teaching the language to someone wanting to learn it."
 The AI Engine would go even further and fill in any linguistic gaps, create a written form of the language if needed, and provide translations between languages.
-Frey cites the Endangered Languages Project, managed by First Peoples' Council and the Endangered Languages Catalogue/Endangered Languages Project (ELCat/ELP) team at University of Hawai'i at Mānoa, as the first step towards creating a Global Language Archive.
-The Endangered Languages Project compiles resources and information on endangered languages thanks to worldwide collaborators, and so far has data on 3418 languages, many of which are represented on their world map of endangered languages.
+Frey cites the Endangered Languages Project, managed by First Peoples' Cultural Council and the Endangered Languages Catalogue/Endangered Languages Project (ELCat/ELP) team at University of Hawai'i at Mānoa, as the first step towards creating a Global Language Archive.
+The Endangered Languages Project compiles resources and information on endangered languages, many of which are represented on their world map of endangered languages.